 Secondly, you need to examine how you drink coffee and what you would use this coffee machine for.

 Speed demon: If speed is of the essence, then a bean to cup machine such as the Sage Oracle Touch Espresso Machine is your best bet.
 With this machine, you can add whole beans straight to the hopper, select your drink type from the touchscreen, and then it’ll make it quickly for you.
 There’s no faff here!

 Filter coffee connoisseur: If you love a filter coffee, then the Sage Precision Brewer might be the best for you.
 There are many unique brewing modes which you can adjust further, such as changing the bloom time, flow rate or brewing temperature.
 There’s even an adaptor that will allow you to brew a pour-over coffee!

-Espresso fiend: If espresso is your one true love, then a Sage Duo Temp Pro might be better.
+Espresso fiend: If espresso is your one true love, then a Sage the Duo Temp Pro espresso coffee machine might be better.
 This machine is known for its precise espresso extraction, as it uses a low pressure pre-infusion to draw out the flavours of the coffee evenly.

 Budding home barista: If you’re just dipping your toes into the home barista world, then the The Bambino Plus is probably the one you should go for.
 With its Digital Temperature Control, it always ensures that your water is exactly the right temperature for a perfectly extracted espresso.

 The cream of the crop: Finally, the Sage Dual Boiler Espresso Machine is perfect for baristas who want to experiment and generally geek out about how temperature affects espresso and how to create the perfect espresso shot.